What Is Vegetarianism?

 Life is already hard, don't make it harder with extra recipe research, vegetarian meal planning and shopping for vegetarian ingredients.
 When you order a vegetarian meal delivery, you simply select your recipes online and then the box of fresh vegetarian ingredients arrives at your front door.
 It's that simple!

-If you're looking for delicious vegetarian meals delivered to your front door, then Martha & Marley Spoon is the best vegetarian meal delivery.
+If you're looking for delicious vegetarian meals delivered to your front door, then Martha Stewart & Marley Spoon is the best vegetarian meal delivery.
 Each week there is a choice of at least 6 Martha Stewart inspired vegetarian and vegan recipes.
 You can either select a vegetarian plan, or you can view our 20 non-vegetarian dishes.
 This is great if you have non-veggie family members or if you want a night off from your vegetarianism (don't worry we won't tell anyone)!

-Martha & Marley Spoon works closely with American suppliers to source fresh ingredients from sustainable farmers, so you know you'll always be eating sustainably.
-It's Martha & Marley Spoon's mission to cut food waste: the pre-portioned ingredients mean zero food waste for you and our efficient supply chain process has less than 1% waste.
+Martha Stewart & Marley Spoon works closely with American suppliers to source fresh ingredients from sustainable farmers, so you know you'll always be eating sustainably.
+It's Martha Stewart & Marley Spoon's mission to cut food waste: the pre-portioned ingredients mean zero food waste for you and our efficient supply chain process has less than 1% waste.

-Check out our menu for some more veggie inspiration and sign up with Martha & Marley Spoon to ease your transition to vegetarianism and start a vegetarian meal delivery.
+Check out our menu for some more veggie inspiration and sign up with Martha Stewart & Marley Spoon to ease your transition to vegetarianism and start a vegetarian meal delivery.